 6/The Island at Pigeon Forge

 131 The Island Dr.

 Similar to Downtown Disney, The Island is 23-acre entertainment district filled with shopping, restaurants, and attractions including the Great Smoky Mountain Ferris Wheel.
 But options can be pricey, so you need to be selective.
-For elementary school-aged kids and tweens, I’d recommend the 3-tiered Ropes Course.
-But for teenagers, head to the Mirror Maze.
-I admit to getting an unhealthy amount of amusement watching my boys slam into mirrors as they tried to make their way through the maze; wear the 3-D glasses for an extra challenge.
-Maze cost: Youth (4-6) $11; Other $14; pick up The Island brochure for $2 discount.
+For little tykes to elementary school-aged kids, I’d recommend the 3-tiered Ropes Course.
+Cost: $5-15/person, depending on the course.
+But for tweens and teens, head to the Mirror Maze.
+I admit to getting an unhealthy amount of amusement watching my boys slam into mirrors as they tried to make their way through the maze!
+Wear the 3-D glasses for an extra challenge.
+Maze cost: Youth (4-6) $12; Other $15; pick up The Island brochure for a $2 discount.

 But the best attraction is actually one of the cheapest; it’s the video game next to the mirror maze.
 Do you remember the scene in the movie Get Smart where Anne Hathaway and Steve Carell limberly navigate a room of lasers?
 It’s that!
 For a few tokens, you can compete against your family members to see who’s got the skills for espionage.

 Wildly popular in Europe, escape room challenges have made their way to America.
 At The Island, your family can choose one of four adventures at The Escape Game.
 Here’s how it works: you and your teammates (up to seven people) are locked in a room where you’re forced to find clues, solve puzzles, and decipher codes in order to escape.
 (Yes, if you fail your mission, you will be released after one hour.)
 It’s great fun, especially for teenagers looking to outsmart their parents!
 Cost: Everyone (recommended for ages 12 & up) $32.